Mohs Surgery for Skin Cancer

 How is the patient monitored?

-Mohs surgery has the highest cure rate of basal and squamous cell carcinomas in high risk areas such as the face: 98 percent (though the success rate at Yale Medicine is likely higher than that, says Dr. Leffell), compared with about 93 to 95 percent with a standard excision.
+Mohs surgery has the highest cure rate of basal and squamous cell carcinomas in high risk areas such as the face: 98 percent, compared with about 93 to 95 percent with a standard excision.
 But we know that if you have a single basal skin cancer, you have a 40 percent chance of having another one in the next five to 10 years, he says.
 Your dermatologist will help to set up a schedule for regular follow-up exams, depending on your level of risk for developing future skin cancers.

 “We are one of the oldest academic Mohs surgery programs in the country,” says Dr. Leffell, who has trained 22 fellows in Mohs surgery and reconstruction.
 “We have treated thousands of cases over the years—well over 100,000 cases in total.”